 An illegitimate boy named Charles Douglas was born at 452 Springburn Road, Glasgow in 1898 to an Annie Douglas, normal address the smithy at Kinkell.
 There is no father named.
 I found this just by chance as I searched for a decent copy of a similar name birth certificate.
 Charles was born on 10th February 1898.
 His birth was registered in Glasgow on 18th Feb but then transcribed at Blackford on 26th Feb.
 What became of this Charles?

-Of course, it it possible that this illegitimate child was adopted informally and given a different name.
-Certainly the only Charles Douglas aged 2-3 on the 1901 and 1911 censuses is my grandfather.
+Certainly the only Charles Douglas aged 2-3 on the 1901 and 1911 censuses in Scotland is my grandfather.

 A year later he had been posted to Egypt as second son, Edward, was born there.
 Edward married in 1947 and had two sons.
 I have found three grandchildren for him.
 My record trail goes cold until 1928 when they were living in Hong Kong as that is where William was born.
 William married in 1953 but I don’t think he had any children.
 The final son (there seem to have been no daughters) was born at Fort George near Inverness in 1931.
 Charles was a lance corporal by this time.
 He left the army and became a postman.
 George had three children and I know of two grandchildren.

 However, Janice Aitken has provided documentation to show both what CHarlie looked like and on his army career.
 He was well travelled, moving from home service to Egypt in November 1923 for 3 years, then moving directly to Hong Kong.
 The family were in Hong Kong until April 1930 when they were posted home.
 In September 1935 Charlie moved to Malta for 11 months before returning home.